-This year, our Third Purple Gala features both female and male survivors.
+This year, our Third Purple Gala featured both female and male survivors.
 Our two male speakers, Chico Rangel and Luis Cardenas, survived child abuse.
 They are now successful career professionals.

-Our emcees are award winning Brad Edwards, investigative reporter for CBS2Chicago, and Mike Stambaugh award winning journalist and President and Founder of TMI.
+Our emcees of the gala, award winning Brad Edwards, investigative reporter for CBS2Chicago, and Mike Stambaugh award winning journalist and President and Founder of TMI.

 The Purple Gala includes entertainment, a silent auction, exquisit hors d'oevres, and complimentary beer and wine.
 In addition, a fashion show featuring our Domestic Violence Survivors as our models.

 All proceeds will benefit Break the Silence Foundation, a non - profit 501(c)3 organization.

 The Purple Gala is a unique concept crated by our founder Maribel Garcia; a survivor of child abuse and domestic violence.
 She experienced abuse as a child, and as an adult suffered through abusive relationships which drove her to attempt suicide.
 As a survivor, she promised herself to dedicate her life to help others end their cycle of violence.